PacLII Home | Databases | WorldLII | Search | Feedback

 (c) such other facts as may be relevant to the designations.

-(4) The The Sanctions Secretariat must publish information on procedures for disputing a prohibition on the basis of a false match against the Consolidated List.
+(4) The Sanctions Secretariat must publish information on procedures for disputing a prohibition on the basis of a false match against the Consolidated List.

 1. Sanctions Secretariat to supervise persons and entities